rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/calendario-cientifico-escolar-2022/index.md

 The ***Scientific School Calendar 2022*** is mainly aimed at primary and secondary school students.
 Each day features a **scientific or technological anniversary**, such as, for example, the births of people in these fields or the commemoration of outstanding discoveries.

 In addition, the calendar is accompanied by a [**didactic guide**](https://digital.csic.es/bitstream/10261/256430/3/2022-ENG-Scientific-school-calendar-didactic-guide.pdf) with guidelines for its transversal educational use in the classroom, including activities adapted to each age range and to students with special needs.

+You can also subscribe[^1] to the [**online calendar**](https://digital.csic.es/bitstream/10261/256430/7/english.ical) so the anniversaries show up in your calendar application.

+[^1]: Learn [here](https://schulichmeds.com/sites/default/files/Documents/Calendar%20Subscription%20Instructions.pdf) how to subscribe to an online calendar on various platforms.

 {{% callout note %}}
 More information on the [**official website of the project**](http://www.igm.ule-csic.es/calendario-cientifico).